 What is the Solemn Declaration by the Installation Electrician (SDIE) and when is it required?

-The Solemn Declaration by the Installation Electrician (SDIE) aims at the observation of the regulations and the legislation concerning electrical installations, in order for such installations to be manufactured and maintained in a truly safe and functional condition for their owners or users, and to prevent accidents (electrocution, fires due to electrical causes) that occur due to electricity.
+The Solemn Declaration by the Installation Electrician (SDIE) aims at the observation of the regulations and the legislation concerning electrical installations, so that the installations are manufactured and maintained in a truly safe and functional condition for their owners or users, and to prevent accidents (electrocution, fires due to electrical causes) that occur due to electricity.

-- The installation described in the contents is constructed pursuant to the legislation in force regarding electrical installations.
+- The construction of the installation has taken place according to the legislation in force regarding electrical installations.

-- The installation has been inspected by the electrician signing the declaration, also according to the legislation in force, in order to confirm that it is safe.
+- The electrician signing the declaration has inspected the installation according to the legislation in force, in order to confirm that it is safe.

 - An existing installation has been re-inspected; also, the declaration confirms that it is safe.

-- The installation is delivered by the electrician to its owner or user and provides him or her with the statutory safety against electrocution, fire and malfunction.
+- The electrician has delivered the installation to its owner or user, and has provided him or her with the statutory safety against electrocution, fire and malfunction.